r0tifer/CredentialExposure/README.md

 * `Get-PwnedAuditLog` – Returns audit entries for historical reporting.
 * `Update-PwnedAuditLog` – Marks notification attempts or password change confirmations so repeated alerts are avoided.

-## Email notifications and reporting

-When notifications are enabled in the settings file:

-* **User notifications** are sent the first time (and then at most once per day) the module finds a compromised password.
-The email includes guidance for resetting the password via **Ctrl+Alt+Del**, the date of discovery, and the total number of alerts sent.
-* **Manager notifications** summarise exposure counts, last notification timestamps, and whether users have remediated their passwords.
-Reports can be generated weekly or monthly based on the `ReportingFrequency` setting.

-Both notification types use the SMTP settings in the configuration file.
-Supply credentials for an account authorised to send emails on behalf of your security team, and verify that any required TLS settings match your mail gateway.

-> [!IMPORTANT]
-> `EmailUserPassword` must contain the encrypted output from `Get-PwndNotifcationPassworSecret`.
-Run the command while signed in as the service account (or scheduled-task identity) that will execute the module so DPAPI can decrypt the value at runtime.

 # Automate daily checks and 1 PM notifications